theupdateframework/theupdateframework.io/content/implementations.md

 ## Systems

-TUF systems build on an implementation and provide an opinionated implementation of TUF designed to solve a for a particular use-case.
+TUF systems build on top of library implementations and provide opinionated signing systems designed for particular use-cases.

 * [Repository Service for TUF (RSTUF) ](https://repository-service-tuf.readthedocs.io/en/stable/) is a TUF